-- the Commonwealth Bank of Australia on the ASIC investigation relating to the distinction between general and personal advice in the distribution of MySuper products via bank channels
+- CBA on the ASIC investigation relating to the distinction between general and personal advice in the distribution of MySuper products via bank channels

-- the Westpac Group on its amalgamation of its life insurance companies via a scheme under Part 9 of the Life Insurance Act 1995 (Cth)
+- Westpac and TAL on the amalgamation of life insurance companies via a scheme under Part 9 of the Life Act

 - a range of industry players on ASIC and APRA investigations and engagement relating to alleged MySuper non-compliance, related party arrangements, trustee governance, fees-for-no-service, deceased estates and remediation